Alikocho/rtttp-companion/README.md

 *© Alastair Kocho-Williams*

-This tool was developed for use in first-year seminars using Reacting to the Past games.
+This tool was developed for use in courses using Reacting to the Past games.
 If you adapt it for other scenarios or distribute it to colleagues, please retain the copyright notice.